aledelorbe/Veterinaria-3-Backend/README.md

 Organized routes to interact with clients, pets, and addresses.
 Supported operations:

 - **Client**:
-  - Get a list of all clients.
+  - Retrieve a list of all clients.
-  - Get a list of all clients whose pet has a specific name.
+  - Retrieve a list of all clients whose pet has a specific name.
-  - Get information of a specific client by ID.
+  - Retrieve the information of a specific client by ID.
-  - Get information of a specific client by name.
+  - Retrieve the information of a specific client by first name.
-  - Get information of a specific client by last name.
+  - Retrieve the information of a specific client by last name.
   - Create a new client.
   - Update an existing client's information.
   - Delete a client by ID.
 - **Pet**:
-  - Get the list of all pets belonging to a specific client.
+  - Retrieve a list of all pets belonging to a specific client.
   - Add a new pet to a specific client.
-  - Update a pet's information for a specific client.
+  - Update the information of a pet for a specific client.
-  - Delete a pet's information for a specific client.
+  - Delete a pet for a specific client.
 - **Address**:
-  - Get the address belonging to a specific client.
+  - Retrieve the address associated with a specific client.
   - Add an address to a specific client.
-  - Update a client's address information.
+  - Update the address of a specific client.
-  - Delete a client's address information.
+  - Delete the address of a specific client.

 ### Aspect-Oriented Programming (AOP)

 - The `ClientAspect` class includes methods that intercept, before execution, the methods responsible for saving and updating clients in the database.
-Its purpose is to trim leading and trailing whitespace from the **name**, **last name**, and **email** attributes.
+The purpose is to trim leading and trailing spaces from the **first name**, **last name**, and **email** attributes.
-- The `PetAspect` class includes methods that intercept, before execution, the methods responsible for saving and updating pets in the database.
-Its purpose is to trim whitespace from **name**, **species**, **breed**, and **reason for visit**.
+- The `PetAspect` class includes methods that intercept, before execution, the methods responsible for saving and updating pets.
+It trims whitespace from **name**, **species**, **breed**, and **reason for visit**.
-- The `AddressAspect` class includes methods that intercept, before execution, the methods responsible for saving and updating addresses in the database.
-Its purpose is to trim whitespace from **street**, **neighborhood**, and **city** attributes.
+- The `AddressAspect` class includes methods that intercept, before execution, the methods responsible for saving and updating addresses.
+It trims whitespace from **street**, **neighborhood**, and **city**.

 ### Database Management

 - Integration with MySQL for data manipulation.
-- The SQL database has three tables to manage information on clients, pets, and addresses.
+- The SQL database includes three tables managing the information of clients, pets, and addresses.
-- **Database Constraints**:
+- **Database constraints**:
-  - A client cannot be registered more than once.
+  - The same client cannot be registered more than once.
-  - A pet cannot be registered more than once for the same client.
+  - The same pet cannot be registered more than once for the same client.

 ### Validations and Exceptions

 - **Exception Handling**:
-  - If the `Client` entity constraint is violated by trying to register the same client twice, or if the `Pet` entity constraint is violated by registering the same pet twice for the same client, a `DataIntegrityViolationException` is thrown.
-This exception is handled by two classes that work together to capture it and generate a custom message indicating which constraint was violated.
+  - If a constraint is violated (e.g., duplicate client or pet registration), a `DataIntegrityViolationException` is thrown.
+This is handled through two classes that work together to catch the exception and generate a custom error message indicating which constraint was violated.
 - **Input Data Validation**:
   - `Client`:
-    - **Name** and **last name** cannot be empty or contain only whitespace.
+    - **First name** and **last name** must not be empty or contain only whitespace.
-    - **Email** must have a valid format.
+    - **Email** must be in a valid format.
-    - **Phone number** must be exactly 10 digits.
+    - **Phone number** must be exactly 10 digits long.
   - `Pet`:
-    - **Name**, **species**, and **reason for visit** cannot be empty or contain only whitespace.
+    - **Name**, **species**, and **reason for visit** must not be empty or contain only whitespace.
     - **Age** must not be empty.
   - `Address`:
     - **Street**, **neighborhood**, **city**, and **postal code** must not be empty or contain only whitespace.

 ### Design Patterns

-- The **MVC** architectural design pattern is used to separate the project code into different layers.
+- The **MVC architectural pattern** is used to separate the application logic into different layers.

 ## Project Structure

 ### Application Source Code

-- `aop/`: Contains classes handling logic related to aspect-oriented programming.
+- `aop/`: Contains classes that handle logic related to aspect-oriented programming.
-- `controllers/`: Contains classes handling HTTP requests and defining the API endpoints.
+- `controllers/`: Contains classes that manage HTTP requests and define API endpoints.
 - `services/`: Contains classes with business logic.
-- `repositories/`: Contains interfaces that extend a data access interface.
+- `repositories/`: Contains interfaces that extend repository interfaces for data management.
-- `entities/`: Contains classes mapped to their respective database tables.
+- `entities/`: Contains classes mapped to database tables.
-- `utils/`: Contains utility classes with reusable methods across the application.
+- `utils/`: Contains utility classes with methods reusable across the application.

 ### Test Code

-- `controllers/`: Contains test classes that validate controller method behaviors.
+- `controllers/`: Contains test classes that validate the behavior of controller methods.
-- `services/`: Includes test classes for verifying service method functionality.
+- `services/`: Contains test classes that validate the logic within service classes.
+- `repositories/`: Contains test classes for custom repository queries.
-- `data/`: Stores mock data classes used during testing.
+- `data/`: Stores mock data classes used during test execution.
 - `integrations/`: Contains test classes that validate the full behavior of controllers (integration tests).
-- `resources/`: Stores SQL data used as input for integration tests and contains configuration properties for an in-memory H2 database used during testing.
+- `resources/`: Contains SQL mock data used for integration tests.
+Also includes configuration for an in-memory H2 database for testing purposes.

 ## Future Improvements

-- Implement unit tests for the repository layer.
+- Add an endpoint to register a new client along with an array of pets simultaneously.
+- Add a table called `MedicalHistory` to track the client’s visit records.
+This table will include the following attributes: `reason for visit`, `date`, and `diagnosis`.
-- Once the unit test described in the previous step has been implemented, release a new version of the project indicating that it includes services, unit tests, and integration tests.
+- Once the feature above is implemented, release a new version of the project including services, unit tests, and integration tests.
+- Split the application into two microservices: client data and pet data.
+- Dockerize the application.
 - Deploy to AWS.

 ## Demo